ThomasRochefortB/torch-gato/datasets/control_env/ALE_Atari/README.md

 ---
 ### IMPALA
 Impala is implemented in RLLib but I need to recreate the network architecture used in the paper.
 Someone tried to implement it here: https://github.com/jlsvane/RLLIB-Impala.
+I need to create a module subclass of TorchModelV2 as in (https://docs.ray.io/en/latest/rllib/rllib-models.html#customizing-preprocessors-and-models)

 ---
 ### SOTA